 Concept cocktails often come across as a bit flat and worthy – it’s not easy to capture the feeling of autumn or the spirit of interwar Paris in a cocktail, no matter what menus might tell you – but the Sakura menu’s signature drink, the Kaori Arpège, is a total success.

-As with any good cocktail, the ingredients are important, and here we have Beefeater 24 Gin invigorated by yuzu sake, cherry liqueur, and peach bitters, finished with fresh grapefruit juice and agave.
+As with any good cocktail, the ingredients are important, and here we have Beefeater 24 Gin invigorated by gluten free yuzu sake, cherry liqueur, and peach bitters, finished with fresh grapefruit juice and agave.
 It’s delicious: uplifting, rejuvenating, slaloming dexterously between sweet and bitter.

 But there’s more.
 Inspired by Arpège, the classic 1927 fragrance by French fashion house Lanvin, the Kaori Arpège comes with three aromatizers.
 Spray some violet liqueur and taste the musky vanilla notes it brings to the cocktail.
 Replace it with a dash of the second bottle, a vodka-based elderflower with jasmine number, and the cocktail becomes something else entirely.
 The third bottle, black and red cherry with cinnamon, finishes the Kaori with a sweet woodiness.